6 Sep

 It’s all we have and it’s beautiful!

-Note: The watercolors shown here are small pieces, done with great joy this summer at the Dream.Love.Paint cottage.
-No ‘big kids’ were involved 😉 Postcards from Paris, my watercolor journaling course, opens this month.
+Note: The watercolors shown here are small pieces, done with great joy at the Dream.Love.Paint cottage.
+No ‘big kids’ were involved 😉 If you’d like to paint with me, my Winter Escape sale is happening now!
+Click here for details 🙂

 Best regards.